Captain Charles Johnson

 Captain Charles Johnson was the British author of the 1724 book A General History of the Robberies and Murders of the most notorious Pyrates, whose identity remains a mystery.
 No record exists of a captain by this name, and "Captain Charles Johnson" is generally considered a pen name for one of London's writer-publishers.
-Some scholars have suggested that the author was actually Daniel Defoe, but this is disputed.
+Some scholars have suggested that the author was actually Daniel Defoe, but this is widely regarded by historians as incorrect.

-A prime source for the biographies of many well known pirates of the era, Johnson gave an almost mythical status to the more colourful characters, and it is likely that the author used considerable artistic licence in his accounts of pirate conversations.
+A prime source for the biographies of many well known pirates of the era, Johnson gave an almost mythical status to the more colourful characters, and it is likely that the author used considerable artistic licence in their accounts of pirate conversations.
 First appearing in Charles Rivington's shop in London, the book sold so well that by 1726, an enlarged fourth edition had appeared.
 English naval historian David Cordingly writes: "It has been said, and there seems no reason to question this, that Captain Johnson created the modern conception of pirates."

 Character of the author

-Johnson's identity is unknown, but he demonstrates a knowledge of the sailor's speech and life, suggesting that he could have been an actual sea captain.
-He could also have been a professional writer using a pseudonym who was well versed in the sea.
+Johnson's identity is unknown, but they demonstrate a knowledge of the sailor's speech and life, suggesting that they could have been an actual sea captain.
+They could also have been a professional writer using a pseudonym who was well versed in the sea.
 If this is true, the name may have been chosen to reflect playwright Charles Johnson, who had a play called The Successful Pyrate performed in 1712.
 The play addressed the career of Henry Every, and it had been something of a scandal for seeming to praise a criminal.
 Following the book, many biographies and catalogs of criminals were published, including catalogs of highwaymen and prostitutes.
 This theory suggests that the "Charles Johnson" of the pirate catalog was merely taking part in a burgeoning industry in criminal biography.